Historic California

 acquired by license was transferred to the Department of Navy.

 The Navy occupied the site for approximately one year.
-The site
+The official

 Source US Army Corps of Engineers,